-Continuing with Liz, look at the work of British Modernist William Scott, and his still life subjects (pears, eggs, frying pans).
+We will look at the work of British Modernist William Scott, and his still life subjects.
 Develop composition with limited palette of acrylic paint on board.

-Create textured surfaces and coloured grounds with Marion Taylor.
+Create textured surfaces and coloured grounds.
 Combine interior studies and landscape using oil paint on boards.

 Linking my method to the landscape, I take students on Porthmeor Beach to make experimental drawings in the sand, bringing them back to some of man’s first marks and symbols.
 My teaching is grounded in an understanding for people and their desire to learn.
 I feel I have a genuine understanding of how nervous and apprehensive prospective students can sometimes be and am able to help them relax and enjoy being creative.